KUMARANKUR1729/Weather-App/README.md

 # Weather-App
-This app is used to show us the current weather of any city.
+This project is a weather condition tracker that uses the Open Weather API to fetch current weather data for a given location.
+It displays the current temperature, weather description, and other related weather information.